 That said, it's true that too many hard credit checks can hurt your credit score.
 When you're shopping for a home loan, we recommend avoiding hard credit checks for any other kind of financing (such as a car loan or store credit card).
 And if you are having multiple lenders run your credit, try to keep all the hard credit checks within a few weeks of one another to prevent a drop in your score.

 8. What is my interest rate and APR?

-Interest rates change daily—sometimes multiple times a day—but your Loan Officer will be able to tell you about interest rates that may be available to you when you pre-qualify for a home loan.
+Interest rates change daily—sometimes multiple times a day—but your loan officer will be able to tell you about interest rates that may be available to you when you pre-qualify for a home loan.
 Once you start your application, you will receive a Loan Estimate (LE), which will list an exact interest rate.
 That document will also include an annual percentage rate (APR), which accounts for all the costs of a loan.
 You can use your LE document to compare rates among different lenders and loan types.
-A good Loan Officer should be able to provide one pretty quickly.

 9. Are there any discount points?